Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-The company’s focus on supportive acquisitions as well as improvement in its operating efficiency, should provide it with strong long-term earnings growth.
+The company’s focus on supportive acquisitions, combined with improvements in its operating efficiency, should provide it with strong long-term earnings growth.

 Competitive Advantages & Recession Performance